Norman Lawson

-Norman Lawson (died 25 September 2011) was an English footballer and cricketer.
+Norman Lawson (6 April 1935 – 25 September 2011) was an English footballer and cricketer.

 Career

 Football career

 Lawson played as a winger, spending his early career with Hednesford Town, Bury and Swansea Town.
 He later played for Watford, Kettering Town and Hereford United, before becoming player-manager of both Merthyr Tydfil and Ton Pentre.

 Cricket career

 Lawson played club cricket for Swansea Civil Service, Sketty Church, AWCO and Sketty Quins clubs, while he was Captain of the Welsh over-50 team.

 Later life and death

 Lawson died on 25 September 2011, aged 75, at Hill House Hospital in Sketty.